Highpointer/PyBer_Analysis/README.md

 It is apparent that with more drivers than total rides, many drivers did not take a single ride, particularly in the urban cities, where the driver count (2,405) exceeded the number of rides (1,625) by 48%.

-While there were considerably fewer drivers and rides in the rural citeis, this is not a surprising result.
+While there were considerably fewer drivers and rides in the rural cities, this is not a surprising result.
 Rural cities have smaller populations, yet farther distances to travel, so the average fare per ride would be greater.
 Surburban cities have more people than rural cities, yet a lower population density than urban cities, so average fares per ride and average fare per driver will fall in between the rural and urban cities.

 In the more densely-populated urban cities, there are more people and distances to travel would be less, resulting in lower average fares.
 With more potential rides available, this would attract more drivers.
 However, due to the intense competition, many drivers would not be able to find rides and many drivers likely quit because they are earning little or no money.